tomchadwin/supermarket_kata/README.md

 logic which would need to be corrected in the future:

-- A discount applied to a group of products will fail if those products differ in price - try adding `beans` to the beer `discount`.
-To fix, more discount models are required, perhaps which replace the qualifying items subtotal with a fixed price, rather than a discount.
+- A discount applied to a group of products will fail if those products differ in price - try adding `beans` to the beer `deal`.
+To fix, more deal models are required, perhaps which replace the qualifying items subtotal with a fixed price, rather than a discount.
 This would then obviously require logic to determine which qualifying product(s) were cheapest, so that the most common "Get the cheapest one FREE!" approach could be